 In [Figure 1.24](#), we depict first an unordered simplicial complex that admits no 2-framing whatsoever.
 (As it happens this is the minimal triangulation of the real projective plane.)
 Second, we have an ordered simplicial complex that admits no 2-framing, though the underlying unordered complex certainly has other orderings for which there are 2-framings.

 FIGURE 1.23.
-Simplicial complexes with a 2-framing. \square

-As in the case of framed simplices, framed realizations turn out to be a convenient tool for visualizing framings of complexes.
-Generalizing the definition of framed realizations of n -embedded framed simplices (see Definition 1.1.40) to the case of framed simplicial complexes is straightforward, as follows.
+Simplicial complexes with a 2-framing. $\square$ the definition of framed realizations of $n$ -embedded framed simplices (see Definition 1.1.40) to the case of framed simplicial complexes is straightforward, as follows.